Dr. B. C. Roy Award

-The Bidhan Chandra Roy Award is an award instituted in 1962 in memory of Dr. B. C. Roy by the Medical Council of India.
+The Bidhan Chandra Roy Award is an award instituted in 1962 in memory of Bidhan Chandra Roy by the National Medical Commission.
 It is presented by the President of India in New Delhi every year on July 1, the National Doctors' Day.
 It is also the highest honour that can be achieved by a doctor in India.

 The award is given annually in each of the following categories: